tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 Therefore, Tiny Weather Forecast Germany currently only includes a small subset of available *DMO* locations and limits it to locations not already well-represented by the Mosmix data.
 In particular, *DMO* locations with the same name already present in the Mosmix data and/or within +/- 0.02 longitude and latitude are ignored.

-Currently (version 0.59.4), Tiny Weather Forecast Germany uses only 195 of the 3541 *DMO* locations in total, since all other locations meet the criteria above having a much better Mosmix forecast point available instead.
+Currently (since version 0.59.4), Tiny Weather Forecast Germany uses only 195 of the 3541 *DMO* locations in total, since all other locations meet the criteria above having a much better Mosmix forecast point available instead.

 Should you have *"Geographic coordinates"* enabled (geographic coordinates of the weather station are displayed in the app), *DMO* stations are indicated by "*(DMO)*" in the app.

-Since *DMO* forecasts get updated every 12 hours only, periodic updates automatically get postponed should you have set a 6-hourly update cycle and did choose a *DMO* location.
+Since *DMO* forecasts get updated every 12 hours only, syncs of weather forecast data automatically get postponed should you have set a 6-hourly update cycle and did choose a *DMO* location.

 ### My widgets don't get updated (unless I open the app).

 Home screen widgets usually get updated every 30 minutes by the system.
 However, to take into account some manufacturer and/or rom limitations, the sync adapter also updates the widgets.

 Make sure that you did not *disable the syncs manually* in the account settings.
-Furthermore, some device options like the battery saver may turn off syncs temporarily (e.g. until the device gets charged again).
+Furthermore, some device options like the battery saver or data saver may turn off syncs temporarily (e.g. until the device gets charged again).

  If widget updates do not happen at all or only happen when you open the app, then you likely have a device that prefers battery life over proper functionality.
 Likely, some so-called *battery saving feature* kills the components of the app and breaks the updates.
 See [this page](https://dontkillmyapp.com/) to check if you own such a device and what you can do.